 Over in LEADING, this new funny animal feature began with a Schnapp logo.

 Finally, this new feature began in WORLD’S FINEST with a series logo by Ira that I guess is meant to be made of steam, though it looks more like sky writing.

-In all, I found 21 logos by Ira Schnapp, the same as in 1948, but I think with some more important and long-lasting examples.
+In all, I found 22 logos by Ira Schnapp, one more than in 1948, but I think with some more important and long-lasting examples.
 Other articles in this series and more you might enjoy are on the LOGO LINKS page of my blog.